sttp-book/sttp-book/chapters/testing-techniques/design-by-contracts.md

 ```

 The other effect of the method is the notification that is sent.
-Unfortunately, we cannot easily formalize it as a post-condition.
+Unfortunately, we cannot easily formalise it as a post-condition.
 In a test suite, we would probably mock the `pushNotification` and then use `Mockito.verify` to verify that `booksAdded` was called.